solidusio/solidus/promotions/MIGRATING.md

 bundle exec rails generate solidus_promotions:install
 ```

 This will install the extension.
 It will add new tables, and new routes.
-It will also generate an initializer in `config/initializers/solidus_promotions.rb`.
+It will also change your initializer in `config/initializers/spree.rb`.

-For the time being, comment out the following lines:
+For the time being, leave the following lines commented out:

 ```rb
 # Make sure we use Spree::SimpleOrderContents